yml/sandbox/concurrency/README.md

 }
 ```

-### synchronous micro benchmark
+### Synchronous Micro-Benchmark

-The benchmark consist of running one instance of `perf2.py` which simulate a client hammering on our micro service.
+The benchmark consists of running one instance of `perf2.py` which simulates a client hammering on our micro service.

 ```
 @syntax:python